dPreininger/lpp-forecast-boosting/README.md

-# LPP Forecast - using Extreme Gradient Bossting
+# LPP Forecast - using Extreme Gradient Boosting

 This program forecasts the arrival times of LPP buses.

 It is the same program, as the one in this repository: https://github.com/Davaxis/lpp-forecast, but uses XGBoosting instead of linear regression

-tekmovanje MAE: 209.0 seconds
+tekmovanje MAE: 207.4 seconds